Safeguarding at The de Ferrers Academy

 - Identifying children and young people who may be at risk of harm.

-- Working to support those children and young people identified as being in need or at risk of harm by collaboration with the safeguarding professionals who work across all 3 sites.
+- Working to support those children and young people identified as being in need or at risk of harm by collaboration with the safeguarding professionals who work across all three sites.

 - Commitment to active participation in all mandatory safeguarding training events as well as regular updates and briefings.

 There are a number of designated trained staff working across our 3 sites.
 The DSL (designated safeguarding lead) is Kate Priestnall, based on Dove campus and who is also the Director of Safeguarding for the de Ferrers Academy Trust.
-In addition, the Dove Campus has the following DDSLs (deputy designated safeguarding leads): Dave Griffiths (Sendco), Dave Lovell (Vice Principal and Head of Dove Campus), Collette Tunstall (Head of Year 8), Vicky Jordan (Assistant Head of Year 8).
+In addition:

-On the 6th Form Campus we have Hannah Roberts (Vice Principal and Head of Sixth Form Campus).
+On the Sixth Form Campus we have the following DDSLs: Hannah Roberts (Vice Principal and Head of Sixth Form Campus), Karen Hulbert (Head of Year), Kim Hobson (Assistant Head of Year).

-The person with overall responsibility for safeguarding is Kate Priestnall.
-If you have any concerns in relation to a safeguarding issue, please contact Kate Priestnall, or if she is not available please contact one of the other staff named above.
+If you have any concerns in relation to safeguarding, please contact Kate Priestnall who has overall responsibility for safeguarding, failing that, please contact one of the other staff named above.

 Safeguarding is everyone’s responsibility.
 All staff receive training on an annual basis and are kept informed of any updates as they emerge.
 The guidance we follow is Keeping Children Safe in Education, 2019 and Working Together to Safeguard Children, 2018.